salesforce-misc/DataCloudAndAgentForceForRetail/README.md

 ## 8. Configure Marketing Cloud Setup
 </summary>

-**Important Note:** If you have a marketing cloud org then perform below steps,if you don't have then created and perform below steps.
+**Important Note:** If you already have a Marketing Cloud org, perform the steps below.
+If not, create one first and then proceed with the steps.
 ### 1. Log In To Marketing Cloud
 | Step  | Action and Details  |  Images |
 | ----- | ----- | ----- |